 Despite being a small town, Colonia has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Colonia in 2018 was $44,121, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $176,484 for a family of four.

 The most common language spoken in Colonia is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Langs. of India and Spanish.